bkbonde/bkbonde.github.io/index.md

 title: Home
 ---

-# Welcome to My GitHub Pages Site
+# Welcome to Bhushan Bonde's Portfolio

 Hello!
-This is the homepage of my personal website hosted on GitHub Pages.
+I'm Bhushan Bonde, a technology professional passionate about innovation and development.

 ## About This Site

-This website is built using GitHub Pages with markdown files.
-It showcases my work, projects, and interests.
+This website showcases my professional journey, projects, and technical expertise.
+Feel free to explore and connect!

 ## Quick Links